scraggo/comparing-javascript-test-runners/README.md

 ## Comparing with mocha

+Run `npm run clean && npm run make-tests` to generate latest test suites.

-Run `npm run test` to run with `mocha`.
+Run `npm run test-mocha` to run with `mocha`.
 Notice that the tests are run in serial.

-> Since each test suite took 2 seconds, the total run time is 4 seconds.
+> 1250 passing (15s)

 Run `npm run test-parallel` to run with `mocha-parallel-tests`.
 Notice that the tests are run in parallel.

-> Each test suite took 2 seconds, but they were run in parallel, so the total run time is 2 seconds.
+> 1250 passing (5s)

+Tests on my machine are running 300% faster. _Theoretically_, they could be 1000+% faster if they were all truly in parallel.
+In reality, the more tests you have and the longer individual test suites take, the gains will be diminished.

 ## Only separate test files are run in parallel